mayiflex/Genshin-MigotoLauncher/README.md

 - **Issues with Autostart**: Verify that the autostart option is correctly enabled and that the shortcut in the Startup folder is not corrupted.
 - **MigotoLauncher disappearing**: Double-click the MigotoLauncher icon in your system tray to reopen the app.
+- **3DMigoto launching too late**: Lower the DetectionMs.
+Lower numbers have higher CPU usage.
+So make sure to set it as high as possible, while still getting reliable 3DMigoto starts.

 ## Support